 Earning your minor

-Students pursuing the At-Risk Youth minor are required to take 18 hours of sociology coursework and must maintain a C average.
+Students pursuing the At-Risk Youth minor are required to take 18 hours of sociology coursework, 9 of which must be in 300-400-level courses taken in residence at WSU or through WSU-approved education abroad or educational exchange courses, and must maintain a C average.
 The 18 hours includes four required courses and two additional sociology electives.

 Required courses (12 hours)